DavidOgalo/Backend-Algorithms-Toolkit/README.md

 ## License

-MIT License – use freely in your backend projects and tasks!
+MIT License – use freely in your backend projects/tasks!

 ---